nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/elasticsearch-indexing-logic.md

 ---
 title: Elasticsearch Indexing Logic
 description: When manipulating a session to create, update or delete documents, a synchronous listener stacks the indexing commands to process.
-These commands are factorized and are processed either in an asynchronous job or at post commit time.
 review:
     comment: ''
     date: '2017-12-13'